Our journey to net zero and a climate-smart future

 Used cooking oil, when disposed of irresponsibly, blocks drains and sewers and can contaminate local water supplies.
 Recycling cooking oil not only prevents it ending up as waste, but also contributes to a circular economy by giving it a new life as biofuel.

-By the end of 2023, 96% of our own brand units with fryers were sending waste cooking oil to be recycled into biofuels.
 Those units not yet recycling oil are in places where there are no schemes or facilities available.
 In these cases, we are actively engaging with our clients to encourage their introduction.

 In India, for example, 100% of our waste cooking oil in the country is recycled through the national RUCO – Repurpose Used Cooking Oil – programme and converted into biofuel.
 In just three months, this totalled more than 7,800 litres of waste cooking oil, helping to maintain food safety, and reduce food waste and emissions from fossil fuels.